leonardomenezes-eng/leonardomenezes-eng/README.md

 - RISC-V Assembly, C++, Python and SysyemVerilog
 - Arduino
-- Combinational Circuits
+- Digital Logic and Combinational Circuits

-I have basic knowledge of these programming and hardware description languages but currently I'm most familiar with C++.
+PS: I have basic knowledge of these programming and hardware description languages but currently I'm most familiar with C++.

 ## Interest 🔍